das-swapnanil/das-swapnanil/README.md

 - 💞️ I’m looking to collaborate on Machine Learning & Deep Learning
 - 📫 How to reach me?
 Mail me at swapnanildas47@gmail.com or reach out @ www.linkedin.com/in/swapnanildas47
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: My life my fun, ha ha just kidding.
+- ⚡ Fun fact: My life is fun, ha ha just kidding.

 <!---
 das-swapnanil/das-swapnanil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.